-Cultural control tactics are physical adjustments made to the landscape to alter pest activity, reproduction or survival.
+1. Cultural controls- Cultural control tactics are physical adjustments made to the landscape to promote plant health and reduce pest activity, reproduction or survival.
 The adjustments can be made by hand or with mechanical devices.

-Cultural control tactics include but are not limited to mulching, pruning and removal of debris from landscape beds.
-This control tactic has limited effect on non target organisms and the environment.
+Cultural control tactics include but are not limited to:

-Biological control is managing pests by using their natural enemies - predators, parasites, and pathogens.
+- Mulching - Pruning - Removal of pest infected debris in park areas - Overseeding - Appropriate plant selection - Watering practices - Mowing frequency - Soil considerations - 2.
+Biological controls- Biological control is managing pests by using their natural enemies predators, parasites, and pathogens.
 Biological control is often natural and maintains pest populations at a tolerable level.
 If pests are not naturally maintained the habitat of the landscape may need to be altered to attract the natural enemies.
 Also, the predators, parasites or pathogens could be physically introduced into the landscape.

-Chemical control uses pesticides or other chemical methods for landscape management.
-Chemical control is only recommended when natural, cultural or biological controls are found ineffective.
+Other biological control tactics include: - Introduction, conservation, and augmentation of natural pest enemies - Use of plant materials that are disease and insect resistant - Biological/organic products and alternative chemical controls - Create and preserve biological diversity using landscape design - 3.
+Chemical controls- managing pests by use of pesticides.
+Chemical controls are only allowed when cultural or biological controls are ineffective.
+Chemical controls should be employed as a last resort and should follow these guidelines: